Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Saturation-based BCQ rewriting for the guarded quantification fragments

 An inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set has the following useful property.

 \begin{lem} Let $N$ be an inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set.
-Then, all compound terms in $N$ have the same arity. \end{lem} \begin{proof} In any clausal set, compound terms that are under the same function symbol have the same arity.
-By i) of Lemma \ref{lem:un}, all compound terms in an \textsf{LGQ$_\textsf{nu}$} clause have the same arity.
+Then, all compound terms in $N$ have the same arity. \end{lem} \begin{proof} In a clausal set, compound terms that are under the same function symbol have the same arity.
+By i) of Lemma \ref{lem:un}, the compound terms in an \textsf{LGQ$_\textsf{nu}$} clause have the same arity.
 Hence, all compound terms in an inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set have the same arity. \end{proof}

-We distinguish two possible applications of the \textbf{Rena} rule to a closed \textsf{LGQ$_\textsf{nu}$} clausal set $N$. i) If $N$ is a flat clausal set, then the \textbf{Rena} rule is not applicable to it. ii) Suppose $N$ is an inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set.
-Then, the variables in~$N$ are renamed using the following rule:
+Given a closed \textsf{LGQ$_\textsf{nu}$} clausal set $N$, the \textbf{Rena} rule does not apply to it if~$N$ is a flat clausal set.
+Variables in an inter-connected \textsf{LGQ$_\textsf{nu}$} clausal set are renamed using the following rule: